Kyphoplasty Can Help Improve Quality of Life for Patients in Pinellas County

 • Premature death

-At Minimally Invasive Spine Care, we can perform a kyphoplasty procedure that helps correct the bone deformity and relieves the pain associated with spinal compression fractures.
+At West Florida Pain Management, we can perform a kyphoplasty procedure that helps correct the bone deformity and relieves the pain associated with spinal compression fractures.
 Kyphoplasty, also known as balloon vertebroplasty, is a minimally invasive procedure.
 The specialist will use a needle and a tube to create a small pathway into the fractured bone.
 A small balloon is then guided through the tube into the vertebra using an incision site that’s approximately 1 cm in length.

 During the procedure, the balloon is carefully inflated to raise the collapsed vertebra and return it to its normal position.
 Inflation of the balloon creates a cavity in the vertebral body.
 Once the vertebra is in the correct position, the balloon is deflated and removed.
 The cavity is then filled with bone cement, forming an “internal cast” to support the surrounding bone and prevent further collapse.